CCS Checker AU

 1. Calculates your baseline position

-2. Checks EV eligibility
+2. Checks EV eligibility and FBT treatment

 3. Estimates taxable value and RFBA

-5. Optionally models HELP and MLS
+6. Optionally models HELP repayments (leaseholder) and MLS

 If no RFBA is generated, income-tested outcomes are unlikely to change.